 Tapioca

 Despite being the main ingredient, tapioca in this dish mainly adds texture.
-It has virtually no taste to speak of and is quite dull to look at.
-But it adds a wonderfully chewy and starchy texture.
-It's what makes the tapioca pudding so addictive and such a classic!
+It has virtually no taste and is quite dull to look at, but it adds a wonderfully chewy and starchy texture.
+That's what makes tapioca pudding so addictive and such a classic.

-For that reason, try using the smallest size of tapioca pearl you can find.
+Therefore, try using the smallest size of tapioca pearl you can find.
 Don't even try substituting it with sago.
-As for instant tapioca, you might as well do without it entirely.

 Eggs